mashmatrix/msmx-sheet-integration-examples/README.md

 12. On "Filter Control Integration" tab, open "Edit Page" from right top menu.

-13. Select "Accommodations Result" component, repleade "Book ID" value to the copied book Id of "Accomodation" book in step 8.
+13. Select "Accommodations Result" component, replace "Book ID" value to the copied book Id of "Accomodation" book in step 8.